suurjaak/SQLitely/README.md

 Python to run.

-SQLitely has been tested under Windows 7, Windows Vista, Windows XP and Ubuntu Linux, and reported to work under OS X and Windows 8.
+SQLitely has been tested under Windows 7, Windows Vista, Windows XP and Ubuntu Linux.
 In source code form, it should run wherever Python and the required Python packages are installed.

 If running from pip installation, run `sqlitely` from the command-line.
 If running from straight source code, launch `sqlitely.sh` where shell